In 2016, Destination Brisbane Consortium finalised the detailed design of Queen’s Wharf Brisbane to enable the start of early works.

-The demolition and enabling works scope included hoarding the site for safety, securing and protecting the heritage buildings within the site, demolition of the three non-heritage former government buildings and undertaking major services work to divert and relocate water, gas, electricity and telecommunications cables.
+The demolition and enabling works scope included hoarding the site for safety, securing and protecting the heritage buildings within the site, the demolition of three non-heritage government buildings (The Executive Building, 80 George St and Neville Bonner Building) and undertaking major services work to divert and relocate water, gas, electricity and telecommunications cables.

 The demolition and enabling work was completed in February 2018.

-In 2018, excavation and shoring work will begin on the project.
+In 2018, excavation and shoring work began on the project.

-The basement excavation work package will take around 18 months and include piling, construction of a diaphragm wall (on the river side of the development) and excavation of around 450,000m3 of spoil making it the largest city based excavation project in Queensland.
+The basement excavation work took around 18 months and included piling, construction of a diaphragm wall (on the river side of the development) and excavation of around 450,000m3 of spoil making it the largest city-based excavation project in Queensland.

-In addition to the excavation work occurring, work will begin on the construction of Waterline Park and the Goodwill Bridge extension area that includes the Mangrove Walk and upgrades to the Bi-Centennial Bikeway, which is also expected to take around 18 months to complete.
+In addition to the excavation work occurring, work began on the construction of Waterline Park and the Goodwill Bridge extension area that includes the Mangrove Walk and upgrades to the Bi-Centennial Bikeway.

-Excavation work will conclude in 2019 ready for the commencement of car park foundations and basement foundations.
+Excavation work concluded in 2019 ready for the commencement of car park foundations and basement foundations.

 Waterline Park is positioned behind 1 William Street adjacent the river and will provide public space for people to relax and enjoy or exercise using some of the active equipment on offer.